Best Horror Movies of All Time

 Weird as hell!

-I LOVE this movie even though it's not that type of film that is actually GOOD outside of the horror genre I still adore it.
-I watched The Ring when I was 10 with my best friend and I admit we were not scared at all we even laughed a lot of times and I seriously don't understand why people think it's so scary!
-I watched this movie more then 10 times and never got scared.
-But I still love this movie, it was a big part of my childhood.
+I love this movie.
+Even though it's not the kind of film that is considered good outside of the horror genre, I still adore it.
+I watched The Ring when I was 10 with my best friend, and I admit we were not scared at all.
+We even laughed many times.
+I seriously don't understand why people think it's so scary.
+I've watched this movie more than 10 times and never got scared, but I still love it.
+It was a significant part of my childhood.

-Should be higher.
-There's really a scary atmosphere in this movie.
-And the cast is perfect.
-Naomi Watts ( as usual ) and all other actors and actresses are playing very convincing their character.
-The combination of superb acting with an outstanding script is very rare in horror movies and that's why I believe that this movie needs to be ranked higher.
+It should be higher.
+There's really a scary atmosphere in this movie, and the cast is perfect.
+Naomi Watts, as usual, and all the other actors and actresses convincingly play their characters.
+The combination of superb acting with an outstanding script is very rare in horror movies.
+That's why I believe this movie needs to be ranked higher.

-So me and my best fiend and his brother watched this on Halloween night and at first, we thought it was cheesy and not scary.
-But at the end when the girl crawled out of the T.V. we where terrified.
-Then, exactly 7 days later, I was at my aunts house and there was a ring from where a table was, I freaked out and thought I was gonna die!
+So, my best friend, his brother, and I watched this on Halloween night.
+At first, we thought it was cheesy and not scary.
+But at the end, when the girl crawled out of the TV, we were terrified.
+Then, exactly seven days later, I was at my aunt's house and saw a ring from where a table had been.
+I freaked out and thought I was going to die!
 So scary!

-How can this movie be at no 9?
-You won't believe I have seen all movies in this list and you will find it the the most scary.
-You will not be able to see a tape or switch on the T.V..
-See it.
-It is a speechless movie in terms of horror and acting too.
+How can this movie be ranked at number 9?
+You won't believe that I've seen all the movies on this list, and I find this one to be the scariest.
+After watching it, you won't be able to play a tape or switch on the TV.
+In terms of horror and acting, this film leaves you speechless.

 I really like this movie.
-It wasn't that scary and it was a little slow but it was great.
-I was really mad when the bucket of blood fell on Carrie, so I was quite happy when Carrie got her revenge!
-I like when she killed Chris, my least favorite.
+It wasn't that scary, and it was a little slow, but it was great.
+I was really mad when the bucket of blood fell on Carrie, so I was quite happy when Carrie got her revenge.
+I liked it when she killed Chris, who was my least favorite character.

 The only movie to make me cry.
 It is so disturbing and emotional.
 That jump scene at the end is one hell of a jump scene!

-Wrong turn was brilliant.
-I bet I've seen it over a 100 times and I still get something from it every time I watch it, it will forever be my favorite movie.
+Wrong Turn was brilliant.
+I bet I've seen it over 100 times and I still get something from it every time I watch it.
+It will forever be my favorite movie.
 If you're looking for a good 83 minutes of your time, you won't regret using it on this movie.

 This is an awesome movie!
-Along with it's sequel and The Hills Have Eyes of course, my favourite movies of all time!
+Along with its sequel and The Hills Have Eyes, of course, they are my favorite movies of all time.

 This should be in the TOP 10!

-I grew up with this film and I can't forget any line from the film
+I grew up with this film and I can't forget any line from it.